-The motoring press knew something special was afoot within Lexus when spy photos were published of disguised, high-performance versions of the then-new second-generation IS model being tested on the Nurburgring in 2006.
+The motoring press knew something special was brewing within Lexus when spy photos were published of disguised, high-performance versions of the then-new second-generation IS model being tested on the Nürburgring in 2006.
 Their suspicions were partially confirmed when Lexus filed trademark applications for an ‘F’ emblem later that same year.

 ‘What could it mean?’ they probably asked themselves.
-Speculation that it stood for ‘Fast’ or ‘Flagship’ evaporated in October 2007 when Lexus hosted a press event at the Fuji Speedway and revealed the imminent launch of the new IS F luxury sports saloon at the North American International Auto Show in January.
+Speculation that the ‘F’ stood for Fast or Flagship evaporated in October 2007 when Lexus hosted a press event at Fuji Speedway and revealed that a new high-performance IS F model would be launched at the North American International Auto Show in January.

-There it was explained that ‘F’ was indeed an alpha designation for a new high-performance division for Lexus but its meaning was actually a subtle reference to the Fuji Speedway venue, chief test site for the manufacturer’s performance development team.
-Meanwhile, part of the actual shape of the logo was inspired by the acute curve of the first corner.
+Representatives explained that ‘F’ was the alpha designation for a new high-performance division of Lexus, and that its meaning was actually a subtle reference to the Fuji Speedway venue, chief test site for the manufacturer’s new performance development team.
+Meanwhile, part of the actual shape of the ‘F’ logo was inspired by the acute curve of the circuit’s first corner.

-Unusually for Lexus, the powerful new IS F had been developed through the efforts of a small, skunk works team led by chief engineer and designer Yukihiko Yaguchi.
-His impressive CV included working on all four generations of Toyota Supra and developing the Toyota Chaser, a domestic market model with a balance of luxury and sportiness that is often regarded as the inspiration for the IS F.
+Unusually for Lexus, the powerful new IS F was developed through the efforts of a small, skunk works team led by chief engineer and designer Yukihiko Yaguchi.
+His impressive CV included working on all four generations of Toyota Supra and developing the domestic market Toyota Chaser, a model with a balance of luxury and sportiness that is often regarded as the inspiration for the Lexus IS F.